Fraser-Crawford/rust_multi_layer/README.md

 `"nacl"` is salt in water
 `"water"` is pure water
 `"sucrose_zobrist"` and `"sucrose"` are two different sucrose solutions.
 The zobrist parametrisation is less diffusive.
+`acetone_water` is acetone in water where both components are volatile.
+RH defines the gas phase content of water only.
+`ethanol_water` is the same for an ethanol-water mix